deejaygraham/deejaygraham.github.io/_posts/2018-07-13-building-a-sketchbook.md

 <img src="/img/posts/build-a-sketchbook/step-3.jpg" alt="step 3" class="u-max-full-width" />

+Notice how the pages don't fit together perfectly, one inside the other.
+They sort of bulge out more as you go towards the centre.
+The more pages you have in a signature, the worse this gets.
+Don't worry, we'll fix this in a little while.

 Once you have a signature, we need to assemble some tools.
 Some staples to keep the pages together and something to make holes for the staples because a standard stapler isn't built to work with this thickness of paper or where the holes are required to be.